-Our group music classes for children ages 4 months to 6 years are designed to enhance development while introducing children to all genres of music and 20 classical and folk instruments.
+Our group music classes for children ages 4 months to 6 years are designed to enhance development while introducing children to all genres of music and a large assortment of classical and folk instruments.
 We hope to instill a love of music in all of our students and strongly believe that music can serve as a communicative medium, developmental tool, and constant companion.

 What are TLB Music classes like?

 In our weekly classes, children, parents, and caregivers enjoy an assortment of music including classical hits by great composers, children's songs everyone knows, and a selection of music from a wide variety of genres depending upon our session theme.
 We play Classical, Jazz, Latin, Country, Folk, Broadway, Rock, Pop and much more!